Didula-Gamage99x/py-password-generator-v1/README.md

-# 🔐 Strong Password Generator
+# 🔐 py-password-generator

-A simple and secure **Strong Password Generator** built with Python.
+A simple and secure **py-password-generator** built with Python.
 This command line application generates random passwords with customizable options, helping users create strong and secure passwords for their accounts.

 ## ✨ Features